 The Chief Executive Officer of Harness Racing NSW, John Dumesny, is also involved in the rewriting of the rules.
 Mr Dumesny suggests that it is the way the whip is used that needs to change instead of banning the whip altogether.
 He said “We have to be aware of the public and community standards about the whip and its use.
 The whip itself is not cruel, it is the way it is used that can be seen as cruel.”

 A charity organisation that is against the use of animal experiments, Humane Research Australia (HRA), is still persistent in their fight despite delays.
 Last month, the organisation’s chairman, Geoff Want said that there would be changes to the whip rules and that the organisation’s Chief Executive Officer, Andrew Kelly remained committed to achieving real progress this year.

 Harness Racing – Safety and Integrity Issue

-This convention was attended by drivers, trainers and administrators from all states.
+This convention was attended by drivers, trainers and administrators from all states of Australia.
 “It was a very good discussion from everyone involved from around the country.
 In the afternoon session, the drivers got in a gig and showed their whip action as it is now, and how they would see it under changes to the rules.” said Mr Dumesny.